 In This Review

-- 1Intro - currently readingThe Hyundai Ioniq 5 is finally here, and receiving plenty of praise.
+- 1Intro - currently readingThe Hyundai Ioniq 5 has received plenty of praise since its introduction.
 But how does it hold up against some of the best electric family cars around?

 - 2Range and chargingNot much on the road comes close to the Ioniq 5’s ultra-rapid charging capability – including the ID.4 and Mach-E

 - 3Performance and handlingThe ID.4 and Ioniq 5 are comfortable cruisers, but the Mach-E remains one of the best electric cars to drive on sale right now

 - 4Space and practicalityThe ID.4 may offer the most boot space of this trio, but the Ioniq 5 triumphs thanks to its spacious feeling interior

 - 5Interior and infotainmentThe Ioniq 5 stands out again with its elegant design and comfortable cabin, while the ID.4’s frustrating infotainment system and user interface remain bugbears

 - 6Running costs and warrantyAll three models have low running costs, including company-car tax, but the top-spec Ioniq 5 sits in a very high insurance group, which could cost you more down the line